Click the headings below to jump to the relevant part of this page

 We provide a safe, supportive and stimulating learning environment to promote engagement, enjoyment and curiosity.

-Our classroom looks out over a small enclosed playground where the children can play safely.
-It includes play equipment as well as bikes, tricycles and a swing which the children love.
+Our classrooms look out over small-enclosed playgrounds where the children can play safely.
+They include play equipment as well as bikes, tricycles and a swing which the children love.

-Our pre-fives are working from modified Early Years Foundation Stage Curriculum Guidance (2014) which is used in all Nurseries and Early Years settings.
+The Early Years Curriculum follows the Birth to 5 Matters Guidance.
 There are seven areas of learning and development that shape the curriculum.
 The three prime areas are; Communication and Language, Physical Development and Personal, Social and Emotional Development.
 The specific areas are; Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
-Permeating the curriculum are the three characteristics of effective learning which include playing and learning (engagement), active learning (motivation) and creating and thinking critically (thinking).
-The Curriculum is applied through the Topic Cycle.
-Thematic Curriculum Guides provide direction regarding programmes of study that can be used and lesson ideas that can be applied.
+Four principals underpin the guidance: Every Child is Unique, Positive Relationships, Enabling Environments, Learning and Development.

 The Early Years ‘open door’ philosophy allows parents and carers to spend time within the class to ensure that pupils have a happy and settled beginning to their school life.
 We keep in contact with parents and carers on a daily basis through the child’s home-school diary or Big Mack Switches to report on daily activities and events.
 We also offer regular ‘Discovery Café’ sessions, inviting parents and carers to join us in class.